totallynotbrent/Sage/README.md

 ## Summary

-Sage is a local-first web application that acts as a personalized AI tutor: attach study files (PDF, DOCX, PPTX, Markdown, text), and Sage chunks them, probes what you already know, builds a learning plan, teaches each node, checks understanding with quiz questions, and remediates weak spots — all through a grounded, streaming chat that cites the exact excerpts it used.
+Sage is a local-first web application that acts as a personalized AI tutor: attach study files (PDF, DOCX, PPTX, Markdown, LaTeX, text) or point it at a notes folder it watches automatically, and Sage chunks them, probes what you already know, builds a learning plan, teaches each node, checks understanding with quiz questions — including questions grounded in your LaTeX theorem/definition environments — and remediates weak spots, all through a grounded, streaming chat that cites the exact excerpts it used.
 It ships as an API-only Python 3.11 FastAPI service (JSON/SSE endpoints; no web UI for now) that talks to any OpenAI-compatible model endpoint (default: the local BROT server at `http://127.0.0.1:8877/v1`), and stores everything in SQLite plus files under `DATA_DIR` (default `~/.local/share/sage`), with uploads kept outside any served path.

 ## Project structure

 ```
 sage/
 ├── app/
-│   ├── main.py                      # FastAPI app factory · init_db · 8 routers
+│   ├── main.py                      # FastAPI app factory · init_db · 9 routers
-│   ├── config.py                    # Settings — BROT_* / HOST / PORT / limits, read from .env
+│   ├── config.py                    # Settings — BROT_* / SAGE_WATCH_* / HOST / PORT / limits, read from .env
-│   ├── db.py                        # SQLite schema v1 · connection helpers
+│   ├── db.py                        # SQLite schema v2 · connection helpers
 │   ├── models.py                    # Pydantic request/response models
 │   ├── errors.py                    # error envelope + exception handlers
 │   ├── sse.py                       # SSE helper — 15s heartbeat · sse_response